charya-s/obsidian-sync/05 - Content Creation/YouTube/Video Ideas/Throne and Liberty Pay-to-Win.md

 	- N/A.
 - People **disliked**:
 	- N/A.
-- The following may also be true:
+- **Why I think it worked/didn’t work**:
-	- Very high competition (a ton of videos on the topic).
+	- Very high competition.
+	- Opinion pieces only do well if you’re a large creator.
+	- Badly timed - the game has already been released, nobody is still looking at whether it’s P2W.